awt/turqlom-index-blog/about.md

 * Anonymously post to your own blog via Bitmessage
 * Public index of posts that anyone can view without previously knowing your Bitmessage address in order to provide plausible deniability

-_Note to Hackers:_ There isn't much point in hacking this service.
-There is no database, and no identifying information is ever receieved by the service.
+#### Cost
 This site is currently free to use.
 That said, it is not free for me to maintain.
-Donations are appreciated.
 In the future, I may charge a nominal fee per post to help offset costs.
+For the time being, donations are appreciated.

 Please send donations in Bitcoin to: 1KFwsgfViJAhKN5u8TXooJ9bVs1vKthEHA

+_Note to Hackers:_ There isn't much point in hacking this service.
+There is no database, and no identifying information is ever receieved by the service.